Developing Fair, Transparent and Sound Business and Anti-Corruption

 Communication with management

-At the beginning of each fiscal year, we hold a business policy meeting to discuss activity policies with management as well as quarterly management meetings to report on these policies, new issues, and the status of disputes.
+At the beginning of each fiscal year, we hold a business policy meeting to discuss activity policies with management as well as corporate executive management meetings twice a year to report on these policies, new issues, and the status of disputes.

 Global activities

 In addition to applying for foreign patents for most domestic patent applications, the Group is also focusing on business defense through patent rights in order to curb competition from emerging companies overseas.
-In the area of trademarks, the Group has been curbing counterfeiters in China, ASEAN countries, and other countries by exposing them and suing for injunctive relief and has publicized major results on its own websites and the websites of overseas affiliates to curtail them.
+Regarding trademarks, we are suppressing counterfeit businesses by identifying and initiating litigation to seek injunctive relief and compensatory damages against counterfeiters in China, ASEAN, and other regions.
+In cases where significant results are achieved, we publicize the results on the Company website as well as the websites of overseas affiliates to serve as a restraint against other businesses.

-Number of patent applications and patents held (FY2022)
+Number of patent applications and patents held (FY2023)

 ItemsDomesticOverseasTotal